 Greece: Fires and COVID-19 caused displacement in Lesvos

-Since 2014 Greece has been an important country of first arrival and transit for refugees from the Middle East.
-In 2015 alone, almost one million people crossed from the Turkish coast to the Greek Aegean islands to seek international protection in Europe. ?
+Since 2014 Greece has been an important country of first arrival and transit for refugees and migrants.
+In 2015, arrivals by land and sea reached its peak with almost 900,000 people, mainly crossing from the Turkish coast to the Greek Aegean islands. ?